-- 1. The BHCLR-SM grant each class the privilege to self-govern within the values, policies and philosophies of the school and BH. - 2.
+- 1. The BHCLR-SN grant each class the privilege to self-govern within the values, policies and philosophies of the school and BH. - 2.
 School policies and Student Government rules and procedures provide the framework for conduction of business, projects, and activities. - 3.
 The BHCLR grants to each class the privilege of representation on specified BHCLR-SN standing committees. - 4.
 Class presidents serve as student representatives on the Grievance Panel for situations involving a student with the same classification on their respective campus. - 5.
 Class meetings and activities are scheduled by the president when classes are not in session.
 School policies and student class government rules of procedures provide the framework for conduction of business, projects and activities. - 6.
-A class may conduct fund raising activities as approved by the Dean, Schools of Nursing, or designee.
-Class funds may be used only for purposes recommended by the class and approved by the BHCLR respective Coordinator or Dean, Schools of Nursing or designee. - 7.
+A class may conduct fund raising activities for student emergency fund, humanitarian contributions, and to attend conferences.
+All fundraising events/activities must be pre-approved by the Dean of Business Affairs and College Operations. - 7.
 A student either on probation, suspension, or an academic reentry student is not eligible to hold a class officer position in Student Governance.
-Student Governance nominations must be cleared through the Coordinator and Dean, Schools of Nursing prior to creation of the class ballot.
+Student Governance nominations must be cleared through the Associate Dean or Dean, prior to creation of the class ballot.